gjabel/personal-site/content/post/global-migrant-stocks/index.md

 <br>

 <a id="sex"> </a>
-## Sex differences in global migrant distribution patterns
+## Male and female migrant populations in 2020

 The next two plots below show the differences between male and female global migrant distributions in 2020.
 In the first plot I keep the sector axis fixed at their maximums (over both sexes) making it easier to detect changes in the relative volume of a particular migrant corridor; for example the greater number of male migrants in West Asia and slightly more female migrants in North America.